Creating a last will and testament in Florida

 • The list can be prepared before or even after execution of the original will, and the list may be amended from time to time.

-In Florida, most people today use a living trust instead of a will to express their instructions for distributing their property after death.
+Most people today use a living trust instead of a will in Florida to express their instructions for distributing their property after death.
 The living trust is a self-settled revocable trust that holds property for the benefit of the trustmaker during their life and distributes trust property to named beneficiaries after the trustmaker dies.
 The differences between a will and a trust in Florida include:

 1. A will must be probated after the testator dies, while a trust is administered without formal court supervision.